 9) You're so honest that you once felt guilty about stealing second base.

-10) You're so completely content with what God has given you that winning the lottery would be a moral dilemma prompting you to ask that another number be drawn.
+10) You're so completely content with what God has given you that winning the lottery would pose a moral dilemma prompting you to ask that another number be drawn.

-11) Your efforts for justice and peace have won you a nomination for the Nobel Prize.
+11) Your efforts to be just and make peace (in your home, at work at school) have won you a nomination for the Nobel Prize.

 12) You already come to the Sacrament of Reconciliation so often that coming in Lent would unnecessarily lengthen the line of others waiting to go to confession.